POAC Frequently Asked Questions

 ELIGIBILITY

-• The patients' health needs can be provided safely in a community setting.
+The required health care can be provided safely in a community setting.

-• The patient is eligible for funding in New Zealand (NZ Residents; UK or Australian citizens visiting New Zealand; visitors residing in New Zealand who hold a working visa with continuous stay of two years or more).
-Refer MOH website for more details.
+The patient is eligible for funding in New Zealand (NZ Residents; UK or Australian citizens visiting New Zealand; visitors residing in New Zealand who hold a working visa with continuous stay of two years or more).
+Refer to the Health New Zealand website for more details on public healthcare funding here.

 REFERRAL AND CLAIMING PROCESS